EMI-Group/evorl/README.md

 ![](./figs/evorl_wandb.png)

-Besides these recorders, we also provide the `JsonRecorder` and allow users to customize their own recorders.
+Besides these recorders, EvoRL also allows users to customize their own recorders by inheriting the `evorl.Recorder` class.

 # Algorithms